Explicit formulas for Grassmannian polylogarithms: Proof of Theorem

 \section{Proof of Theorem~ \ref{thm:i211}}

-Since the symbol of the left-hand side of~\eqref{eq:i211} is given by the formula~\eqref{grsymbol}, we just need to compare it to the symbol of the right-hand side.
-The $(n-1,1)$-part of the coproduct of the right-hand side is
+To prove the result we will compute the symbol of the right-hand side of~\eqref{eq:i211} and show that it is equal to a constant multiple of~\eqref{grsymbol}.
+To compute the symbol we repeatedly apply the $(n-1,1)$-part of the coproduct to the expression on the right of~\eqref{eq:i211}.
+After the first application we obtain

 Let us denote